TRaSH-Guides/Guides/docs/Misc/how-to-provide-a-docker-compose.md

 "Provide a docker compose"

-If you need to provide this info always remember to provide it from all your *arr (Sonarr, Radarr, Lidarr, Bazarr) and also from your download client(s).
+If you need to provide this info always remember to provide it from all your Starr Apps (Sonarr, Radarr, Lidarr, Bazarr) and also from your download client(s).

 If you're using a system with a GUI (Synology, unRAID, OMV, etc.) it's not always easy to provide a docker compose but it's possible.